 - 1. The State Democratic Party is committed to help achieve full participation of those groups of Americans who have historically been explicitly denied the right to vote or who have been subjected to discriminatory and exclusionary practices that have denied them voting rights and full participation in the delegate selection process and other Party meetings, events and elections, along with other groups of Americans who are also underrepresented in Party affairs. - 2.
 As such, the State Democratic Party has developed outreach and inclusion programs and is committed to fully implementing the programs so that all persons who wish to participate as Democrats understand they are welcome and encouraged to be a part of the delegate selection process and in the Party at the local, state and national levels. - 3.
 The State Party will make accommodations to facilitate greater participation by people with disabilities. - a.
-The Nevada State Democratic Party will implement a virtual caucus which will allow those with mobility issues and crowd discomfort the ability to participate in the delegate selection process.
+All caucus sites must be held in places accessible to all Party members and large enough to accommodate all interested persons.

-- b.
-For the virtual caucus, The Nevada State Democratic Party will explore options like communication access relay transmission (CART) and other options to accommodate individuals with hearing and attention disorders in order to be able to participate in the process. - c.
-All caucus sites must be held in places accessible to all Party members and large enough to accommodate all interested persons. - 4.
-In addition to the education, publicity and other steps described above, the State Party will: - a.
+- 4. In addition to the education, publicity and other steps described above, the State Party will: - a.
 Coordinate with community and constituency groups to educate and train various communities on caucus activities. - b.
 Conduct multiple in language caucus trainings by recruiting bilingual volunteer trainers. - c.
 Place stories in constituency specific publications about how to participate in the delegate selection process. - d.
 Explore bilingual mail pieces containing critical caucus information.